adomate-ads/discord-bot/README.md

 `https://discord.com/developers/applications/`

-Allow the Bot to send and manage messages in the channel.
+Allow the bot to send and manage messages in the channel.

 ### Clone this repository